knub/wordbol/README.md

 #### Features
 * Generate links to Wikipedia articles automatically
-* Auto-generate maps with locations in post
+* Generate maps with locations mentioned in the post
 * Provide useful background information when writing your blog post
+* Auto-tag your posts

 #### How to use
 1. Download plugin and copy to your plugin directory (usually this is ```/wp-content/plugins```)